NickFallman/rsschool-cv/cv.md

 **2015** [RFID marking of fur products.](https://asklt.datamark.by/praca.html) Automation of programming and printing RFID tags on Zebra ZXP RFID printers.
 C# programming, devops operations, system administration.

-**2017** [driveBOSS TMS.](http://www.drivebosstms.com/) Logistic system for transportation of patients in New Jersey state.
+**2017** [driveBOSS TMS.](https://www.drivebossllc.net/) Logistic system for transportation of patients in New Jersey state (USA).
 DevOps operations, Web- and Backend- services deployment on AWS cloud platform, system administration.

 and much more…